 Flammable liquids are used at most all our departments and stations.
-Identify the ones in your work area and ensure safety precautions are understood.
+Identify the ones in your work area.

 What is a flammable liquid?
 A flammable liquid is defined by OSHA and by the National Fire Protection Association (NFPA) 30, "Flammable and Combustible Liquids Code," as any liquid with a flashpoint below 100° F. (37.8° C) and a vapor pressure not exceeding 40 psia 100° F. Flammable liquids are called Class 1 liquids and are divided into three groups - Class 1A, 1B and 1C - according to the degree of the hazard.
 Liquids with flashpoints above 100° F are called combustible.
+(Gasoline is a flammable, where diesel is a combustible.)